step-/i18n-table/README.md

   --no-c2   Don't output [c2] lines.
   --test    Generate test translation.
 xgettext_OPTIONS:
   Any xgettext(1) option.
-Default presets: `-o - -LShell`
+Default presets: -o - -LShell

 If the script includes a function named i18_table:
 [c1] Comment lines within the i18n_table body are reproduced with prefix "#."
 [c2] For lines starting with "read i18n_<string>" the i18n_<string> is
-     reproduced with prefix "#." above its corresponding MSGID.
+     prefixed with "#." and output above its corresponding MSGID.

 Location information is generated for lines [c0] and [c2] unless xgettext_OPTIONS includes option --no-location.

+Inside the `$(gettext -es ...)` block, a line that ends with "##" is ignored.
+A line that ends with "<<<##" marks the start of a block of ignored lines, which need not end with "##" themselves.
+The block ends at the next line that ends with ">>>##".
 ```

 ## Extras

 I have successfully used these tools with small to mid-sized shell scripting projects.
-I do not know how it well they would work for larger scale scripting projects.
+I do not know how well they could work for larger scale scripting projects.
 For my projects, which tend to have similar structures involving some shell and markdown files, I wrote a script to drive xgettext.sh in a repeatable way.
 This script takes a configuration file that I customize for each new project.
 Take a look at [make-pot.sh](make-pot.sh) and [make-pot.cfg](make-pot.cfg).
 You can reuse my make-pot files or develop your own variations.
 Again, xgettext.sh is all you need to generate a .pot file for the i18n\_table function.